 Ask three questions instead.

 Two.
 “Tell me about a time the model gave you a wrong or bad answer.
 What did you do.”
-You are listening for the second half.
+You’re listening for the second half.
 The candidate who says “I stopped using it for that” is telling you they hit a single wall and bounced.
 The candidate who tells you how they reframed the prompt, or fed in an example, or switched models, or just kept iterating until it worked is telling you they have a working relationship with the tool.
 That is the trait.

 Pair the three questions with one structured exercise.
 Give the candidate a real, non-confidential piece of work the role would actually involve.
 A messy data set, a draft document that needs analysis, a strategy memo that needs a counterargument, a pile of customer feedback that needs synthesis.
 Tell them they may use any AI tool they want.
 Give them ninety minutes.
 Watch what they do.
 The strongest signal is not the output.
-It is the workflow.
+It’s the workflow.
 Did they pick a tool with intent.
 Did they iterate.
 Did they course-correct when an early pass was thin.
 Did they end up with something better than a person without tools could have produced in the same time.
-Did they tell you, unprompted, what they would do differently with more time.
+Did they tell you, unprompted, what they’d do differently with more time.

 What to ignore.
 Certifications.
 The AI bootcamps and short-form credentials that proliferated over the last two years are, with rare exceptions, a tax on the credentialed and a signal of nothing.
 “Prompt engineer” as a job title.
 The role barely existed in 2023, peaked in 2024, and is now being quietly absorbed into every other role, which is what should have happened from the start.
 Portfolio pieces produced by an agency or a course.
 The work was done by someone else; the candidate was a client.
 Vendor logos.
 “Used Copilot at a Fortune 500” tells you they had a license.
 It does not tell you they opened it.